dentarg/auth0-blog/_posts/2017-03-29-incrementally-changing-your-database-with-java-and-flyway.markdown

 Making these small changes would give us a high level of security alongside with a very extensible authentication solution.
 With Auth0, we could easily integrate our authentication mechanism with different [social identity providers](https://auth0.com/docs/identityproviders#social)—like Facebook, Google, Twitter, GitHub, etc—and also with [enterprise solutions like Active Directory and SAML](https://auth0.com/docs/identityproviders#enterprise).
 Besides that, [adding Multifactor Authentication to the application would become a piece of cake](https://auth0.com/docs/multifactor-authentication).

 Want more?
 Take a look at [Auth0's solutions](https://auth0.com/docs) and at an article that thoroughly describes how to secure a [Spring Application with JWTs](https://auth0.com/blog/securing-spring-boot-with-jwts/).

+## Conclusion

+Having a tool like Flyway integrated in our application is a great addition.
+With it, we can create scripts that will refactor the database to a state that is compatible with the source code, and we can move data around to guarantee that it will reside in the correct tables.

+Flyway will also be helpful if we eventually run into an issue where we need to recover the database from a backup.
+In a case like that, we can rest assured that Flyway will correctly identify if the combination of the source code version and the database version that we are running have any scripts that need to be applied.